Chukkappam & Mutton Roast

 7. Add beaten egg and black cumin seeds, and mix well to prepare the batter.

-8. Make small balls from them and spread to thick round shapes.
+8. Make small balls from them and spread them into thick, round shapes.

 9. Deep fry in hot oil.
 Drain excess oil.

-10. Clean the mutton/beef and cut into small square pieces.
+10. Clean the mutton and cut it into small square pieces.

 11. Marinate the meat pieces using ingredients no: 7 and allow to rest for half an hour.